Is Aircall the best VoIP phone solution for your business? 🤔

 At first glance, Phone.com seems like a steal, especially for healthcare companies seeking HIPAA compliance.
 However, not all that glitters is gold.
 Before you dive in headfirst, take a moment to consider the fine print.

-With a limited allowance of 500 total minutes and 1,000 text segments (which, mind you, get chopped into smaller bits if they exceed 160 characters), you might find the overage fees can sneak up on you faster than a speeding text message.
+With a limited allowance of 500 total minutes on the base plan (unlimited minutes requires you upgrade to the highest tier), you might find the overage fees can sneak up on you faster than a speeding text message.
 Suddenly, that seemingly affordable plan loses its charm.
+Plus, you can’t send and receive SMS messages on the base plan, which can cause problems if you’re a small business that communicates with customers through texts and wants to keep costs down.

-Before choosing a business phone system, consider your potential usage — those limited minutes and text segments might not cut it for long.
-Other Aircall competitors won’t leave you counting every character.
+Before choosing a business phone system, consider your potential usage — those limited minutes and premium features might not cut it for long.
+Other Aircall competitors won’t leave you counting every minute.

 Key features of Phone.com